 The Bottom Line: Eat Your Fruits and Vegetables

 Eating lots of fruits and vegetables is important for a healthy diet.
 It is far more important than whether they are organically or conventionally grown.
 If your budget won’t handle the cost of organic produce or the availability is lousy, remember this and be sure to eat your fruits and vegetables.
+Here are 27 more ideas on how to stretch your grocery dollar budget.

 * The EWG notes that a small amount of sweet corn, papaya and summer squash sold in the United States is produced from GE (GMO) seedstock.
 Buy organic varieties of these crops if you want to avoid genetically engineered produce.